 While I looked forward to my travel to Belgrade, at the same time I was a bit apprehensive.
 Of course, it’s normal for everyone to feel apprehensive at the moment.
-I didn’t know what to expect and how my journey will go.
+I didn’t know what to expect and how my journey would go.
 As you will see, it was almost flawless.
-In fact, it was one of the easiest trips that I’ve ever made in my life because there were very few people everywhere.
+In fact, it was one of the easiest trips that I’ve ever made in my life because there were very few people around.

 I live in West Kensington in London and the best way for me to go to Heathrow is by tube.
 I normally take Piccadilly Line from Barons Court, the journey takes approximately half an hour.

 It was my first travel on the tube since December last year.
 Despite the fact that I am fully aware of an ongoing epidemic in the UK, I wasn’t really prepared to see the eerily empty Barons Court tube station.
 That station serves two tube lines and it’s normally busy, there is always someone on its platforms.

 But, as you can see in the photo below, there was no one this time.
 I was the only one there.

 The Piccadilly Line train that I caught was nearly empty too.
 When you see all this, in a big city like London, it makes you think and you become fully aware of an impact that the coronavirus has made on all aspects of people’s lives.